FarmBot/farmbot_os/README.md

-# FarmBot Software for the RaspBerry Pi
+# FarmBot Software for the Raspberry Pi

 The "brains" of Farmbot.
 Responsible for receiving the commands from users or the farmbot-web-app.
 It executes them and report back the results to any subscribed user(s).